grobian/carbon-c-relay/README.md

 is compatible with carbon-relay consistent hash, and can be used for existing clusters populated by carbon-relay.
-For new clusters, however, it is better to use the `fnv1a_ch` cluster type, for it is faster, and allows to balance over the same address but different ports, unlike `carbon_ch`.
+For new clusters, however, it is better to use the `fnv1a_ch` cluster type, for it is faster, and allows to balance over the same address but different ports without an instance number, unlike `carbon_ch`.

 Because we can use multiple clusters, we can also replicate without the use of the `forward` cluster type, in a more intelligent way: